-Seceda is another hike in the Dolomites (more specifically in the Val Gardena area) that can be done without public transport is to Seceda.
+Seceda is another hike in the Dolomites (more specifically in the Val Gardena area) that can be done without public transport.

 Take the Furnes Seceda cable car up to the top (cost €32 return) and from here, there are numerous trails you can take to see the area.

 The best way is to get a one way ticket up and then hike all the way down back to Ortisei/St Ulrich.
-However as I had time constraints, I took the return trip option.
-I nevertheless always enjoy going up and down cable cars as the views are stunning
+However, as I had time constraints, I took the return trip option by cable car.
+Nevertheless, I always enjoy going up and down cable cars as the views are stunning from above.

 I walked around the Seceda area which has the distinct mountain peaks but also took the 2B trail to Pieralongia.
 It was only around 5km return but you were awarded with amazing meadow views and the famous twin peaks (as well as cute donkies!)